tskit-dev/tsdate/docs/methods.md

 The `variational_gamma` method approximates times by fitting a separate gamma distribution for each node.
 Iteration is required to converge to a stable solution.

+Note that as a result of testing, the default priors used for this method are identical for all nodes (i.e. a "global" prior is used), based on a composite of all the conditional coalescent priors for all nodes.
+See {ref}`sec_priors_conditional_coalescent`
+for details.

 We are in the process of writing a formal description of the algorithm, but in summary, this approach uses an expectation propagation ("message passing")